nathan-dar/Sneaks/README.md

 ## An Overview
 **Hangman** is a classic and simple pen and paper game which involves a player to guess a word or phrase only knowing the location and amount of letters (and words) that are in said word or phrase.
-This Hangman application allows you to play a game of Hangman of varying difficulty.

 **Why I Chose  This Project:**
 - I've always played these types of pen and paper games, so I thought it would be interesting to flesh out one of these